-It is possible that claims reporting activity could increase next year, or fall next year.
+It is possible that claims reporting activity could increase next year, or that it could fall next year.

-There remain uncertainties in relation to the peak period of claims reporting for mesothelioma, particularly given that 2019/20 saw the highest number of mesothelioma claims received historically, albeit primarily this was due to the extremely high level of cross-claims reporting.
+There remain uncertainties in relation to the peak period of claims reporting for mesothelioma, particularly given that 2019/20 saw the highest number of mesothelioma claims received historically, albeit primarily this was due to the extremely high level of cross-claims reporting, and noting that 2020/21 was considerably below expectations and substantially lower than the previous year.